bartp5/libtexprintf/README.md

 	   combining diacritical marks.
 Find the right set of font engine and fonts to use.

-* Can you recommend a good monospace symbol font?
+* Can you recommend a good mono-space symbol font?
-	- Make your own out of your favorite (non-monospace) fonts!
+	- Make your own out of your favorite (variable-space) fonts!
 The great "monospacifier" will do that for you.
 Get it at https://github.com/cpitclaudel/monospacifier